iterative/dvc.org/static/docs/commands-reference/status.md

     the DVC-file is up to date, but there is no corresponding <abbr>cache</abbr>
     entry.

-**For comparison against a remote cache:**
+**For comparison against remote storage:**

-- _new_ means the file exists in the local cache but not the remote cache
+- _new_ means the file exists in the local cache but not remote storage
-- _deleted_ means the file doesn't exist in the local cache, but exists in the remote cache
+- _deleted_ means the file doesn't exist in the local cache, but exists in remote storage

-For either the _new_ and _deleted_ cases, the local cache (subset of it determined by the current workspace) is different from the remote cache.
+For either the _new_ and _deleted_ cases, the local cache (subset of it determined by the current workspace) is different from remote storage.
+Bringing the two into sync requires `dvc pull` or `dvc push`.
+For the typical process to update the workspace, see
-Bringing the two into sync requires `dvc pull` or `dvc push` to synchronize the DVC cache.
-For the typical process to update the workspace, see [Share Data And Model Files](/doc/use-cases/share-data-and-model-files).
+[Share Data And Model Files](/doc/use-cases/share-data-and-model-files).

 ## Options